Reversibility of Whole-Plane SLE

 The study on the commutation relations of SLE in doubly connected domains continues the work in \cite{Julien-Comm} by Dub\'edat, who used some tools from Lie Algebra to obtain commutation conditions of SLE in simply connected domains.
-In \cite{Law-Part} Lawler proposed another approach to study the reversal of radial SLE, which is to first define SLE in a doubly connected domain from one boundary point to another boundary point using Brownian loops and restriction measures, and then let the modulus of the domain tend to $\infty$.

-The method and result of this paper may be used to study the two-sided whole-plane SLE curves.
-The two-sided whole-plane SLE$_\kappa$ process is some limit of the two-sided radial SLE$_\kappa$ process (\cite{LawSLE}), and for $\kappa\in(0,4)$, it produces a random simple loop in $\ha\C$ passing through two fixed points.
-In this paper we constructed a reversible SLE$_\kappa$ curve crossing an annulus.
-Based on this curve we may construct a pair of disjoint reversible SLE$_\kappa$ curves crossing an annulus such that conditioned on one curve, the other curve is a chordal SLE$_\kappa$.
-If the modulus of the domain tends to $\infty$, such pair of curves should tend to the two-sided whole-plane SLE$_\kappa$.
+The annulus SLE$(\kappa,\Lambda_{\kappa})$ process used to prove the reversibility of whole-plane SLE$_\kappa$ was later studied in \cite{ann-restriction}.
+When $\kappa=8/3$, the process satisfies the restriction property, which is similar to the restriction property for chordal SLE$_{8/3}$ (see \cite{LSW-8/3}).
+For $\kappa\in(0,4]\sem \{8/3\}$, it satisfies some ``weak'' restriction property.